 EQIP projects like this one are often run through the NRCS’s Regional Conservation Partnership Program (RCPP).
-This particular RCPP, in the Southern Oregon-Northeastern California (SONEC) region, wrapped up in September 2020 after helping many farmers and ranchers like Zacharias get the tools they need to make their operations more efficient, all while conserving habitat for migratory birds and other wildlife in that region.
+The Southern Oregon-Northeastern California (SONEC) Working Wet Meadows Initiative RCPP wrapped up in September 2020 after helping many farmers and ranchers like Zacharias get the tools they need to make their operations more efficient, all while conserving habitat for migratory birds and other wildlife in that region.

 It’s no secret that habitat conservation like this happens over years of hard work from a wide range of committed partners.
 The recent completion of the SONEC RCPP—and projects like the ones on the Holiday Ranch’s property in Lake County—is a key example of this.
 Over the last five years, the RCPP made massive strides for migratory bird habitat conservation in the region by working with local farmers and ranchers, as well as local, state, and national conservation partners.

 Eighty percent of the Pacific Flyway’s wetland-dependent birds use wetland habitat in SONEC—including the Klamath Basin and surrounding agricultural landscapes—each year.
 Seventy-four percent of these key wetlands in the region are on privately-owned working ranchlands, making private landowners essential to maintaining these ecological services.
 Flood irrigation on historical floodplains and wetlands in SONEC is especially important for sustaining waterbird populations throughout western North America.
 More than 6 million wetland-dependent migratory birds rely on these working wet meadows for successful migration and reproduction each year.